Last updated: September 12, 2022

 - Verification of the license of the well driller.

 - Based on the area in Anne Arundel County or use of the well, special drilling or grouting conditions will be applied to the permit approval.

-Step 3: After the potable well has been drilled, inspection of the well is made by the Department of Health.
+After the potable well has been drilled, inspection of the well is made by the Department of Health.
 The well driller or homeowner requests sampling of the new well for potability.
-Water testing for bacteriological, chemical, arsenic and physical analysis is available through private laboratories certified in Maryland or through the Anne Arundel County Department of Health.
+Water testing for bacteriological, chemical, arsenic, cadmium and physical analysis is available through Maryland state certified private laboratories or through the Anne Arundel County Department of Health.
 Water testing for radionuclide analysis is available only from the Anne Arundel County Department of Health.
-In order to certify a well as potable, one chemical test and two consecutive bacteria tests must be passed.
+In order to certify a well as potable, one satisfactory chemical test, a radionuclide test if applicable, an arsenic test if applicable, a cadmium test if applicable and two consecutive bacteria tests must be passed.

-Step 5: Once all sampling is complete, the well is inspected and driller’s paperwork is submitted.
+Once all sampling is complete, the well is inspected and driller’s paperwork is submitted.
 After these are completed to the satisfaction of the Department of Health, a Certificate of Potability (CoP) is issued.
 Until a CoP is complete, a well or water supply may not be put into use or used for human consumption.
-If a building permit is associated with the installation of a new well, the Certificate of Occupancy will be delayed until the CoP has been issued by the Department of Health.
+If a building permit is associated with the installation of a new well, the Certificate of Occupancy will be delayed until the Certificate of Potability has been issued by the Department of Health.